What Are the Most Common Dietary Restrictions? Best Practices for Events

 1. Ask for Dietary Restrictions in Advance

 The best way to ensure that you can accommodate dietary needs at your events is to ask for them in advance.
-Give your clients and event planner the ability to clearly communicate any dietary restrictions they may have.
+Give your clients and event planners the ability to communicate any dietary restrictions they may have clearly.
 This will give you time to plan and make necessary accommodations.
 Event management technology, like Tripleseat, can help you manage event menus and logistics and will help you communicate effectively with event planners.

 2. Offer a Variety of Options